Sergey111991KV/echoBot/README.md

 # EchoBot

-    This bot sends messages back to telegram and vk Bot can  repeat last message and if you need to change count repeate - /repeat in VK or Telegram.
+This bot sends messages back to telegram and vk
+Bot can  repeat last message and if you need to change count repeate

+                /repeat

-    If you want to get help message - /help
+If you want to get help message

+                 /help